vc-dhanush/DHANUSH_V_C_/README.md

   * **Blissbeat Quiz, IEEE technical events, and other national-level technical fests**.

 ## 🏅 Key Achievements

-* Successfully delivered **AI and app development projects** with real-world applications.
 * Demonstrated strong teamwork, time management, and resilience in hackathons and collaborative projects.
 * Built a portfolio of innovative projects combining healthcare, productivity, and AI.